-We develop and market neurodiagnostic systems which typically consist of a medical device plus single patient-use biosensors or electrodes.
-Other accessories are also offered to our customers.
-Our goal for these systems is to build an installed base of active customer accounts and distributors that regularly reorder consumables to meet their needs.
-We successfully implemented this model when we started our business with the NC-stat system and applied it to subsequent product generations and, more recently, to the ADVANCE NCS/EMG System.
-The planning for our diabetes care pipeline, including NC-stat DPNCheck, SENSUS and other products in development, is based on the device plus consumables business model.
+Our products consist of a medical device used in conjunction with a consumable electrode or biosensor.
+Other accessories and consumables are also available to customers.
+Our goal for these devices is to build an installed base of active customer accounts and distributors that regularly order aftermarket products to meet their needs.
+We successfully implemented this model when we started our business with the NC-stat system and applied it to subsequent product generations including the ADVANCE system.
+Our recently developed products, SENSUS and DPNCheck, conform to this model.
+Quell and other products in our development pipeline are based on the device plus consumables business model.